microsoft/vscode-docs/docs/python/environments.md

 ### Choose a debugging environment

-Selecting a different environment does not change the `python.pythonPath` value in your `settings.json` file, which is used by default for debugging.
-To use a different interpreter for debugging, set the value for `pythonPath` in the debugger settings.
+Selecting a different environment does not change the `python.pythonPath` value in your user `settings.json` file, which is used by default for debugging.
+To use a different interpreter for debugging, set the value for `pythonPath` in the debugger settings `launch.json` file.
 See [Debugging](debugging.md).

 ### Conda environments